kkots/ggxrd_hitbox_overlay_2211/README.md

 ; Specifies the height of a single framebar of one player, in pixels, including the black outlines on the outside.
 ; The standard height is 19.
 framebarHeight = 19

 ; A number.
+Can be negative.
+; Specifies the padding between framebars, but keep in mind, the actual padding may be greater to accomodate ; for throw invul, strike invul and other triangular markers on top and below the frames.
+; This distance gets divided by 10 and multiplied by 19 / "framebarHeight" to get the actual distance in ; pixels (this does not include the extra padding for invulnerability markers). distanceBetweenFramebars = 30

+; A number.
 ; Specifies the maximum number of characters that can be displayed in a framebar title.